-Join Evergreen facilitators for a unique and immersive virtual excursion that will continue the vital work of connecting children and youth to Toronto’s natural environment.
+Join Evergreen facilitators for a unique and immersive virtual excursion that will continue the vital work of connecting children and youth to the Toronto’s natural environment.

 These programs are offered on any digital platform including Google Meet, Zoom and Microsoft Teams and can be adapted to both in-class and virtual school.